Splines/homepage/_posts/2025-11-04-github-actions-non-root.md

 # * Anything else you want to do like clean up goes here *
 # ********************************************************

-# [Optional] Set the default user.
-Omit if you want to keep the default as root.
+# Set the default user to the non-root user created above
 USER $USERNAME
 ```